4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 Lake Louise – Shuttle Reservation

 Lake Louise is the best lake in Banff for the same reasons as others i.e. stunning blue water and amazing views of the mountains.
-Because it’s the top tourist destination in Banff, it naturally gets very busy so I highly recommend coming here as early as possible.
+Because it’s the top tourist destination in Banff Itinerary, it naturally gets very busy so I highly recommend coming here as early as possible.
 There are many ways of exploring the lake and the two ways we chose to explore it were through hiking and kayaking.
 Although we had a car, I had read in many blogs that the parking lots in the lake fill up very fast and usually by 9AM the lots are full.
 So, we didn’t want to risk not getting a parking spot and we decided to take the park shuttle.

 There are two reservation types for the park shuttle – regular and last-minute.
 Both are reserved online through this link but the difference is that if you want a regular parking spot, you need to make a reservation way in advance i.e. 2-3 months from your trip date.
 However, if you couldn’t make that for some reason, you also have last minute shuttle reservations spots left.
 But these open only 48 hours before your trip date around 10AM EDT and they get filled up within 5-10 minutes of opening.
 So be very fast with these bookings and make sure you’re able to book right at 10 AM EDT to ensure you seats in the shuttle.